Fencing Forward Research Initiative Survey

 Why this survey matters

-This is the first national survey focused exclusively on the cost and accessibility of fencing in the United States.
+This is the first national survey focused exclusively on the cost, accessibility, and developmental impact of fencing in the United States.
 Your responses — whether you are an active fencer, a former fencer, or someone who considered fencing but never started — will help Fencing Forward build the evidence needed to:

 - Quantify what fencing actually costs American families each year

-- Identify the financial and structural barriers that keep young people out of the sport
+- Identify the financial and structural barriers that keep young people from starting, staying in, or fully participating in the sport

 - Make the case for funding, scholarships, and community access programs

-- Demonstrate the connection between fencing participation and academic and emotional development
+- Demonstrate the connection between fencing participation and cognitive, emotional, social, and character development

 Take the Survey